Keeping Pet Ashes at Home After Pet Cremation

 by Jerri Haaven

 Many pet parents find comfort in keeping all or a portion of their pet’s ashes at home.
-In talking with other pet parents, I found that people retain a portion of ashes to put in a display cremation urn, and also scatter a portion of the pet’s ashes in a home garden.
-Urns for pet ashes are available as biodegradable and scattering urns, and as display urns made of ceramic, stone and marble, metal, and wood.
+It helps keep the memory of your faithful companion near.
+In talking with other pet parents, I found that many people retain a portion of ashes to put in a display cremation urn, and many scatter a portion of the pet’s ashes in a home garden.
+Urns for pet ashes are available as biodegradable urns that can be buried, scattering urns, and as display urns made of ceramic, stone and marble, metal, and wood.

 “Bear,” who was my sweet Peke-Chihuahua, gave me 16 years of abiding love.
 She fit in the palm of my hand as a puppy, gave the best hugs throughout her life, and loved to snuggle into my neck.
 She was my life.
 When the time came to make the unimaginable decision to let her cross over the Rainbow Bridge, my only choice was to have my veterinarian euthanize her.
 Looking back, options at the time were limited for after-life pet care.
-Today, there are more choices for pet parents, including cremation and keeping a pet’s ashes at home.
+Today, there are more choices for pet parents, including animal cremation and receiving cremains to keeping pet ashes at home.

 When death occurs – or is imminent

 It’s helpful for families to discuss their feelings around a beloved pet’s end of life and after-life care in advance.
 If end of life care is more complex, certain vets will provide palliative care.
-Research your area for vets that provide this level of care.
+Contact your vet or research your area for vets that provide this level of care.
 When the time comes, euthanasia services are provided by most vets.
+Vets are able to provide cremation for pets following euthanasia services for an additional fee, providing you with your lost pet’s ashes and sometimes mementos – ranging from personalized urns, paw print keepsakes and more.

 If cremation has been chosen for after-life care, a few things to consider are:

 - Do you wish for a private cremation that assures you the pet will be identified, and cremated privately so that you’ll receive only your pet’s ashes?
-Alternatively, your pet can be cremated with other pets.
+Alternatively, your pet can be cremated with other pets, though any cremains you receive might contain ashes from other pets.

 - What will you do with the pet’s ashes after cremation?